zalando/postgres-operator/docs/reference/cluster_manifest.md

 required in the manifest.

 * **version**
-  the postgres major version of the cluster.
+  the Postgres major version of the cluster.
 Looks at the [Spilo project](https://github.com/zalando/spilo/releases) for the list of supported versions.
 Changing the cluster version once the cluster has been bootstrapped is not supported.
 Required field.

 * **parameters**
-  a dictionary of postgres parameter names and values to apply to the resulting cluster.
+  a dictionary of Postgres parameter names and values to apply to the resulting cluster.
 Optional (Spilo automatically sets reasonable defaults for parameters like work_mem or max_connections).

 ## Patroni parameters

 Those parameters are grouped under the `patroni` top-level key.
-See the [patroni documentation](https://patroni.readthedocs.io/en/latest/SETTINGS.html) for the explanation of `ttl` and `loop_wait` parameters.
+See the [Patroni documentation](https://patroni.readthedocs.io/en/latest/SETTINGS.html) for the explanation of `ttl` and `loop_wait` parameters.